$1 Million HDB Flats Singapore 2026: Worth Buying? | Nexus

 Stress test and ratios

-Both TDSR 55% and MSR 30% apply, computed at the MAS 4% medium-term floor.
-On HDB purchases the 30% MSR almost always binds before the 55% TDSR.
+Both the 55% TDSR and the 30% MSR apply, computed at the MAS 4% medium-term floor.
+On HDB purchases, the 30% MSR almost always binds first, before the 55% TDSR comes into play.

 Inputs